maxmcd/bramble/readme.md

 - **Project Based**: Every project has a `bramble.toml` and `bramble.lock` file that track dependencies and other metadata needed to build the project reliably.
 - **Reproducible**: All builds are assumed to be reproducible.
 Every build must consistently return the same output given the same input.
 You can write builds that aren't reproducible but they'll likely break things.
-- **Rootless:**: No root permissions are required to run.
+- **Rootless First:**: Where possible, no root permissions are required to run.
 For sandboxing, user namespaces are used on Linux and `sandbox-exec` is used on macOS.
+Unclear how this will work beyond Linux and macOS.
 - **Daemonless**: Builds are executed directly and not handed off to a daemon.
 - **Sandboxed**: All builds are sandboxed, running software with Bramble will be sandboxed by default.
 Builds also take as little input as possible (no args, no environment variables, no network).
 Some of these might be relaxed as the project evolves, but things will hopefully stay locked down.
 - **Dependencies**: Dependencies are stored in repositories.
 You might reference them with `load("github.com/maxmcd/busybox")` in a build file or `bramble build bitbucket.org/maxm/foo:foo` from the command line.
 Dependencies are project specific.
 - **Content-Addressable Store**: Build outputs and build inputs are stored in directories that are named with the hash of their contents.
 This ensured build output can be verified and
-- **Store Content Relocation**: Build outputs naturally contain references to other build outputs.
-These locations are usually specific to the system that originally built the software.
-Build references are rewritten so that outputs can be shared with different systems.
-These values are also replaced with a known default when hashing so that there is consistency between different build environments when possible.
 - **Remote Build**: Future support for remote build execution.
 - **Starlark**: The configuration language [starlark](https://github.com/google/starlark-go) is used to define builds.
 - **Diverse Build Environment Support**: Will have first class support for all major operating systems and potentially even support for the browser, webassembly, FAAS, and others.
 (Bramble is Linux-only at the moment).